 In some cases, money received by the center cannot be credited as a reduction to a specific expense account.
-These situations are generally limited to items where: there is little or no initial expense to the center; the expense category cannot be identified; or there is a "for profit" operation.
-When these situations occur, the money received will be classified as net income within the administrative operating expense account (Line 16 - Other Administrative Expense), which will have the effect of reporting a net decrease in the center's administrative costs.
+These situations are generally limited to items where there is little or no initial expense to the center, the expense category cannot be identified, or there is a For-Profit operation.
+When these situations occur, the money received will be classified as net income within the administrative operating expense account (Line 16-Other Administrative Expense), which will have the effect of reporting a net decrease in the center's administrative costs.
 Conversely, if negative income is reported as a result of a prior-period correction or expenses exceeding receipts, then the result will be a reported increase in center administrative expenses.

-Following are examples of situations where net income might properly be reported:
+The following are examples of situations where net income might properly be reported:

-- Vending and video game machines not for student use - For profit operations, such as a lithography shop or snack bar for the public.
+- Vending and video game machines not for student use - For-profit operations, such as a lithography shop or snack bar for the public.
 Include both income and expense in the income account.
-Only net income is reported. - Lodging.
-Employee housing net rental income is reported.
+Only net income is reported. - Employee housing net rental income is reported.
 Income and all expense of maintaining the housing are included in this account.
 Only net income is reported.

-The following are examples of sources of cash receipts which are not considered as income since the receipts should accrue to the Student Welfare Fund.
+The following are examples of sources of cash receipts which are not considered as income since the receipts should accrue to the Student Benefit Fund.
 These transactions are not relevant to and should be kept outside the center's Job Corps financial management system.

-- Vending machines for student use

-- Pay telephone income, unless a plan is approved by the regional office to treat funds differently

-- Proceeds from a student-related concession
+- Vending machines for student use - Proceeds from a student-related concession